michael-lefebvre/m-sixteen/DEVLOG.md

 - [x] Generate content from MDX and JSON files.
 - [ ] Structured media data.
 Image + Video components.
 - [ ] All the content models, discography, concerts, etc., mergable into a single page a.k.a. the "Timeline".
+- [ ] Update React 19 to stable release.
+- [ ] Lightbox component for the media with view transition.
+- [ ] List valuable pages to prerender for SEO.
+- [ ] Define responsive layouts detection and breakpoints.
+- [ ] Resolve routes/path helpers.

 ## 2024-10-26 **project setup**